 As Elie Wiesel said, “There is so much to be done,” here and all over the world.

 Details: The museum is on the corner of Strada Dragoş Vodă and Strada Tudor Vladimirescu in Sighetu Marmaţiei.
-Open Tuesday-Sunday 10-18:00 (closed Monday) in the summer and Monday-Friday 8-16:00 (closed Saturday and Sunday) in the winter.
-Admission: 4 RON (about 1 euro).
+Open Tuesday-Sunday 10-18:00 in the summer and Tuesday-Sunday 8-16:00 in the winter.
+Admission: 10 lei (about US$2).